 The entrance is located on the West Plaza alongside West Street at the Northwest corner of the World Trade Center site and is bordered by Vesey Street to the North.

 There are numerous subways nearby as well as a few buses.
 You can use this link to Google Maps to get exact directions from your starting point to One World Trade Center.

 The tour of the Freedom Tower is self-guided, but there are guided tours of the memorial outside that include tickets to the Freedom Tower observatory.
 The Freedom Tower is also a stop on both our Lower Manhattan and 911 Memorial GPS audio tours.

+You then take the Sky-Pod elevators where you will climb 1,250 feet (381 m) in less than 60 seconds!
 The Sky-Pod elevators have LED screens on all sides showing a 47-second time-lapse video of 500 years of New York City history from a wide open green land mass to a tiny Dutch settlement, then a small city and then the rapid transformation into a modern metropolis.

 The elevator arrives in the blink of an eye to the 102nd floor where you are led into the See Forever Theater, a long room lined with panels on which a two-minute video about New York City is shown.
 At the end of the video, the panels disappear into the ceiling and floor to reveal the breathtaking view to the north and east of the tower.

 But you didn’t come up to eat, you came for the views.
 Finally, on the 100th floor, you will be mesmerized by the 360-degree panoramic view of Manhattan, Brooklyn, and New Jersey.
 On a clear day, you can see about 50 miles in any direction.